 When you have a fan-cooled lawn mower, you might experience this problem every few years.

-If you ever notice your lawn mower smells hot before when it’s on, there might be a problem with the cooling system.
+If you ever notice your lawn mower smells hot before it’s on, there might be a problem with the cooling system.

 The fans pull air into the mower, but often grass and mud come in too.
 Eventually, this will build up to large chunks.

-Admittedly, this is not the easiest part of the lawn mower to get to, but it literally only takes a few minutes.
+Admittedly, this is not the easiest part of the lawn mower to get to, but it only takes a few minutes.

 12. Grass buildup in the mower deck